Resources for Campus and Community Engagement

 Community engagement must start with an informed and prepared approach to ensure success and mutual benefit to those involved.
 Real change happens at the pace of relationships, and community engagement is no different.
 Here you’ll find resources to get you started.
 Let us know if you’re seeking a resource not yet listed here, and we’ll do what we can to assist you.

-The Community Engaged Scholars program, occurring each Spring Semester, provides OHIO faculty and staff with professional development training on community engagement as a high impact practice of experiential learning.
+The Community Engaged Scholars program, occurring each Summer and Fall Semester, provides OHIO faculty and staff with professional development training on community engagement as a high-impact practice of experiential learning.
 It is highly recommended that faculty interested in developing C-Courses enroll in this program.

 Participants in the program will: